NOTE: 2nd Tuesday in 2015 [1-13-2015] is the deadline for Fall 2015 admission.

 A limited number of tuition fee waivers, fellowships and teaching assistantships with a Fall/Spring semester stipend of approximately $9,500 are available.
 Notify the Program Director, in writing, if you are interested in being nominated for financial assistance—these positions will require various instructional and research activities.
 To be eligible to receive tuition remission, you must file a Financial Aid Form (FAF), available from the Financial Aid Office or go online to http://www.FAFSA.ed.gov, even if you do not expect to show "need."

 F.I.U.
-Graduate School policy generally limits transfer of graduate credits taken at other institutions to six (6) semester hours and requires that all coursework taken toward the degree be completed within a six-year time span.
+Graduate School policy generally limits transfer of graduate credits taken at other institutions to six (6) semester hours and requires that all coursework taken toward the degree be completed within an eight-year time span.
 The Creative Writing faculty suggest three years as the average time for a student to complete the program.

 Send transcripts and GRE scores ONLY to: